2019 NC Agritunity Conference and Trade Show

 This third annual free agricultural conference and trade show was designed to meet the economic and environmental needs of small farmers and beginning gardeners, as well as generate a positive impact by building connections between farmers, educators, and agriculture-related businesses.
 NC Agritunity is a collaborative effort between N.C.
 Cooperative Extension agents in Iredell, Alexander, Caldwell, Catawba, Rowan, and Wilkes counties.

 NC Agritunity will feature 3 educational tracks: livestock & field crop production, pest management, and small farm start-ups, provided by N.C.
 Cooperative Extension specialists, agents, and individuals from agricultural organizations.
-To view our educational track layout, please visit our tentative schedule below under the Helpful Links header.
-Continuing education credits (CEUs) and pesticide training credits will be available in some of the presentations for existing license holders.
-Please check back to see updated information on credits closer to the event.
+Pesticide training credits will be available in some of the presentations for existing license holders.
+For more information on our Three Educational Tracks (Livestock, Alternative Crops, Small Farms Startups) including session times and speakers check out at the link- NC Agritunity 2019 Breakout session Agenda

 Key Note Speaker: Carol Coulter, of Heritage Homestead Goat Dairy